lrakai/terraform-on-aws/README.md

 # terraform-on-aws

-Demonstrate how to manage AWS resources with Terraform
+Demonstrate how to manage AWS resources with Terraform.
+Piece-by-piece you will build up a two-tier architecture with web servers in private subnets in different availability zones and an Elastic Load Balancer in public subnets.

 ## Environment Diagrams